-The resultant is a beautiful lightweight moisturizing consistency, that absorbs quickly and evenly into the skin.
-The coloration after harvesting is usually gray to pale yellow, and highly comprised of stearic acid, which is a saturated fat.
-In fact kokum butter is about 80% stearic-oleic-stearic triglycerides, and contains Vitamin E, a fat soluble antioxidant.
+The resultant, is a beautiful lightweight moisturizing consistency.
+Additionally, one that that absorbs quickly and evenly into the skin.
+After harvesting, the coloration is usually gray to pale yellow, and highly comprised of stearic acid.
+Stearic acid is a saturated fat.
+In fact, kokum butter is about 80% stearic-oleic-stearic triglycerides.
+Furthermore, it contains Vitamin E, a fat soluble antioxidant.

-Kokum is often referred to as a butter because of it’s properties, it stays solid at room temperature, as it’s melting point is roughly 90 degrees.
+Kokum is often referred to as a butter because of it’s properties.
+For example, it stays solid at room temperature, it’s melting point is roughly 90 degrees.

 Like other natural butters, Kokum butter can be used in several different skin and health care applications.
-Like shea, sal and mango, kokum butter is beneficial and has attributes that makes it popular, but also very suitable to skin care regimens, according to the Indian Journal of Pharmaceutical Sciences, 2008.
+Like shea, sal and mango, kokum butter has attributes that makes it popular, but also very suitable to skin care regimens, according to the Indian Journal of Pharmaceutical Sciences, 2008.

-An article out of the Journal of Food Research and Technology, discusses the kokum fruit itself as having anti-oxidant, and appetite stimulate properties, capable of helping to fight cancer, paralysis, cholesterol, as well as being used to improve skin health.
+An article from the Journal of Food Research and Technology, discusses the kokum fruit itself as having anti-oxidant, and appetite stimulate properties, capable of helping to fight cancer, paralysis, cholesterol, as well as being used to improve skin health.

 Related Article: Let’s Make it “Butter” Series: All about Mango Butter and its Benefits for the Skin and Body

-Top Benefits of Kokum Butter for the Skin and Body:
+Kokum Butter Benefits For The Skin and Body:

-Omega-3 and Omega-6 in particular, aid your skin and create a natural barrier for moisture to lock itself into, this way your skin stays protected, and looks firm!
-Another benefit is the weight of this oil, as it is light, and can be absorbed fairly easily into the skin, leaving a smooth, but non-greasy texture behind.
+Omega-3 and Omega-6 in particular, help create a natural barrier for moisture to lock itself in.
+Thus, helping protect your skin, giving it that firm appearance.
+Another benefit is the weight of the oil.
+Kokum butter is lightweight.
+Furthermore, it absorbed fairly easily into the skin, leaving a smooth, but non-greasy texture behind.

-In addition to keeping your skin moisturized, Kokum butter is also great for skin healing.
+In addition to keeping your skin moisturized, Kokum butter may have some potential in healing.
 Kokum has regenerative properties that aid in skin cell growth.

 One Journal Article in 2014 referenced Kokum butter specifically as being in great demand for it’s preparation in not only the cosmetic industry, but also pharmaceutical purposes for ointment creation.
 It is suitable for local applications of ulcers, fissures of lips, cracked hands and feet.

 Another study in 2013, looked at kokum butters effect on the management of cracked heels.
-The end result was that it can "significantly" effect the management of Padadari, or cracked heels.
+The end result was a “significant” effect on the management of Padadari, or cracked heels.

-Not only is kokum butter lightweight and absorbable, but it may also be good for people with sensitive skin, due to it's potential antioxidant properties.
-One study in 2009 focused on the emerging role of garcinol, (which is harvested from Garcinia indica (kokum tree/plant), and it’s potential benefits as an antioxidant as well as it's promising anti-cancer activity.
+Not only is kokum butter lightweight and absorbable, but it may also benefit individuals with sensitive skin, due to antioxidant properties.
+One study in 2009 focused on the emerging role of garcinol, (which is harvested from Garcinia indica (kokum tree/plant).
+Specifically, it’s role as an antioxidant and promising anti-cancer activity.

 Kokum is effective for many different skin types and is fragrance-free in it’s natural form.
-So, people with skin sensitivity issues can put this (natural forms of kokum oil/butter) on their skin without fear of adverse reactions.
+Individuals with skin sensitivity issues can utilize Kokum butter on their skin, without fear of adverse reactions.

-Acne occurs when bacteria burrow into the surface of the skin (like dry skin), and the thought behind kokum is it may act as a preventative against breakout and skin inflammation.
-It’s lightweight properties also make this a fantastic oil as far as not clogging pores.
+Acne occurs when bacteria burrow into the surface of the skin (like dry skin).
+The thought behind kokum is it may act as a preventative against breakout and skin inflammation.
+It’s lightweight properties also make this a fantastic oil for skin application, while not clogging pores.

 Finally, Kokum butter can also be used on your scalp and hair.
-Due to the moisturizing qualities (such as easy absorption, lightweight, structural stability) of this butter, make it ideal for nightly scalp treatments.
+It’s moisturizing qualities (such as easy absorption, lightweight, structural stability) of this butter, make it ideal for nightly scalp treatments.

-You can also use this natural substance in your hair, helping to keep it shiny, luxurious, and healthy!
+You can also use Kokum in your hair, helping to keep it shiny, luxurious, and healthy!

-As always, please share any of your experiences with kokum butter in our comments section to the help the community!
+As always, please share any of your experiences with kokum butter in our comments section!
 Are there any applications you have tried with kokum butter with great results?
-Please share!